FPMT International Office News

 “On this day we celebrate the selfless work done by thousands of workers in India and around the world.
 By attracting the attention of the public to this ancient disease and the plight of those affected by it, events are organized all over the world to raise funds for the eradication of the stigma attached to the disease and the bestowing of material and moral relief to hansenians.

 MAITRI requests that on January 29, 2012 FPMT centers, projects and services make use of communication material that will be supplied by us to raise awareness about leprosy among their communities, be they Buddhist or not, and to appeal to their generosity so that this ancient and highly stigmatized disease can finally stop being regarded as a curse and that the hansenians be accorded the dignity and compassion granted to those affected by other disabling diseases.”

 We are delighted to make this new high resolution photo of Lama Zopa Rinpoche, taken by Ven.
 Roger Kunsang and enhanced by Ven.
 Mark Gatter, available for centers, projects and services to use.
-We have added it to the other high resolution photos of Rinpoche available to download in the FPMT Members Area.
+We have added it to the other high resolution photos of Rinpoche available to download in the FPMT Affiliates Area.

 Tulku Gyatso, resident geshe at Centro Ewam in Florence, Italy, passed away on November 21, 2011.
 Italian students did extensive practices as advised by Lama Zopa Rinpoche.